python/devguide/getting-started/pull-request-lifecycle.rst

-But if your pull request is merged it will then go into Python's :abbr:`VCS (version control system)` to be released with the next major release of Python.
+But if your pull request is merged it will then go into Python's :abbr:`VCS (version control system)` to be released with the next feature release of Python.
 It may also be backported to older versions of Python as a bugfix if the core developer doing the merge believes it is warranted.